 This overview discusses how to fix one workflow instance error at a time.
 If you find more than one error, follow all the steps for each instance.
 If one error requires a Relaunch, then fix all errors then Relaunch.
 See Cloudsnap help articles for details about how to complete specific tasks discussed here.

 For a video about how to choose Resume or Relaunch in Cloudsnap, scroll to the bottom of the page.

 Workflow errors are discovered two ways:

-- Receive an error message from Cloudsnap that a workflow instance failed.
+- Notification from Cloudsnap that a workflow instance failed.

 For details about failed workflow notifications and the types of restarts, see Restart Failed Workflow Instance.

-The major factor for deciding how to restart the workflow is if the destination data is correct.
-Whenever a workflow instance fails, fully investigate the error’s cause.
+Choosing how to restart a workflow depends on whether the data posted to the destination is correct.
+Whenever a workflow instance fails, fully investigate the error's cause before deciding.